Skip navigation

 • Building AI and machine learning for autonomous robots

-• The design of a programmable logic controller (PLC) and highly automated control systems
+• Designing programmable logic controllers (PLC) and highly automated control systems

-Why study the BEng Robotics and Automation course at Leeds Beckett University?
+Why study the BEng Robotics and Automation degree at Leeds Beckett University?

 How to apply